Ryan Trann

 Most developers start with the classic flow:

-That works well early on, but then it inevitably starts to strain under the pressure:
+That works well early on, but then it inevitably starts straining under the pressure:

 A better approach for your video infrastructure is direct-to-storage uploads using pre-signed URLs.
 The file bypasses your API and your API just provides orchestration on where to send the file.
 This improves all of the issues mentioned above.